shredthaGNAR/list-of-my-starred-repos/README.md

 * [eight04/linkify-plus-plus](https://github.com/eight04/linkify-plus-plus): A userscript/extension which can linkify almost everything.
 Based on Linkify Plus.
 * [eight04/linkify-plus-plus-core](https://github.com/eight04/linkify-plus-plus-core): A JavaScript library for linkification stuff.
 Used by linkify-plus-plus.
 * [tetsuharuohzeki/linkplaces](https://github.com/tetsuharuohzeki/linkplaces): This is a add-on for Mozilla Firefox.
 This provides Sidebar to display "Unsorted Bookmarks" folder in Places, as "Temporary Links".
+* [xKe00/LinkQR](https://github.com/xKe00/LinkQR): A Firefox extension that instantly converts web links into QR codes with a single click from the address bar.
+Easily copy or download QR codes in PNG/SVG format for seamless sharing.
 * [velvia/links](https://github.com/velvia/links): Just a bunch of useful links
 * [cloux/LinkSanitizer](https://github.com/cloux/LinkSanitizer): Browser userscript to clean up hyperlink redirections and link shims
 * [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden): ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages and articles.